 Take Charge America Institute focuses on creating research-based education programs to improve consumers’ financial literacy and help consumers make informed financial choices in today’s complex markets.

 The Institute’s mission is to create research-based educational outreach programs to improve financial literacy and help consumers to make informed financial choices in today’s complex markets.
 A major endowment gift to the University of Arizona in 2003 from the credit counseling agency Take Charge America established the Institute.
-Located in the Norton School of Family and Consumer Sciences, the TCAI has focused its efforts during its first five years on educating young people how to manage their finances and make informed choices as they move into adult life.
+Located in the Norton School of Family and Consumer Sciences, the TCAI has focused its efforts on educating young people how to manage their finances and make informed choices as they move into adult life.

 To support and enhance its outreach programs the Institute works with scholars from the UA and other research universities, drawing from a wide variety of academic disciplines including behavioral finance and economics, psychology, sociology, consumer sciences and family studies.
 This interdisciplinary approach is expanding the research agenda to generate insights regarding consumer financial decisions.
 These insights guide the development of the Institute’s financial education workshops, curriculum and delivery methods.

 In addition, the Institute’s research agenda includes studies of the impact of existing financial education programs across the country to measure program effectiveness, including measures of subsequent change in behavior.

 Arizona Pathways to Life Success for University Students (APLUS) is a longitudinal study on the individual differences in young adults' financial behaviors, economic aspirations, and work and family choices.
 It also looks at how educational experiences (high school and college) affect the development of financial attitudes, intentions, and behaviors during young adulthood.